-In the post, accountability was introduced as hold yourself accountable first and then others.
+The post focuses on hold yourself accountable first and then others.
 Notice it says hold yourself accountable first!
-Why do you think it was presented this way?
+Why do it in this order?

-As a business owner you are the leader of your company.
-That means you make the decisions and live by the results.
-Leadership 101 tells you that you have to walk the walk not just talk the talk.
-So, you need to show your employees that you’re willing to do the same things that you are asking of them and rewarding them as you reward yourself.
+As a business owner you lead your company which means you make the decisions and live with the results.
+Leadership 101 tells you “walk the walk” don’t just “talk the talk.”
+So, you need to show employees your willingness to do what you ask of them and rewarding them as you reward yourself.

 Easy.
-Are you doing everything that you are asking your team to do?
-Or, are you holding yourself to another standard?
-This will show through and your employees will not respect you as a result.
+Ask yourself, “Am I doing everything that I’m asking my team to do or I am holding myself to another standard?: This uncovers a lot as to whether your employees respect you or not.
 Thus, just like a kid rebels against his/her parents, your employees will resist against you.

-Next, I see business owners using employees actions as an excuse as to why their business isn’t moving forward.
+Next, I see business owners use employees actions as an excuse for why their business isn’t moving forward.
 Bad excuse!
-I usually ask them, “You’re in charge right, so why haven’t you let them go or taken the necessary action to put them on the right path.
+I usually ask them, “You’re in charge right, so why haven’t you let them go or taken the necessary action to put them on the right path?”
 If you are the leader then you need to LEAD!

 Now, this isn’t always the problem.
-Often is the case that the owner doesn’t know how to create accountability in the various aspects of their business.
+Often the owner lacks the “know how” to create accountability across every aspect of the business.

 This is a simple fix.
 However, it may not be an easy one.

-Creating accountability is a topic that has shown up in many different places in past posts.
-It was introduced nicely in the post 4 Characteristics of High Performance Organizations.
-If you follow the process outlined there you will create accountability and your team will begin operating at a much higher level as well.
+I discuss accountability as a topic in many different posts.
+It was introduced nicely in the post 4 Characteristics of High Performance Organizations which outline the process outlined below.
+Using it creates accountability and allows your team to operating at a much higher level.